AI-generated

 Facts

-• The notices of foreclosure sale for the Batangas City and San Jose properties contained errors in the technical descriptions: TCT No. T-33150 listed "Lot 952-C-1" instead of "Lot 952-C-1-B," and TCT No. T-89822 listed "Lot 1931 Cadm-164-D" instead of "Lot 1931 Cadm 464-D," and omitted the location of the properties.
+• Defective Publication: The notices of foreclosure sale were published once a week for three consecutive weeks.
+However, the notices contained errors: (1) TCT No. 33150: "Lot 952-C-1" instead of "Lot 952-C-1-B"; (2) TCT No. 89822: "Lot 1931 Cadm-164-D" instead of "Lot 1931 Cadm 464-D"; and (3) the notices omitted the locations of the properties.
+Security Bank published an erratum only once.

 Arguments of the Petitioners